 However, even though the equation could predict the lines, there was no physical basis for the equation.
 It wasn't derived from any principles or theory.

 1.3 Classical Atoms

-If an electron in an atom were modeled as a planet-like orbiter, then we would expect it to undergo centripetal acceleration, which in turn would cause it to loose energy, and eventually spiral into the nucleus.
+expect it to undergo centripetal acceleration, which in turn would cause it to loose energy, and eventually spiral into the nucleus.
 Something must be wrong!